wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### substituted

-4.&emsp;Think of the love of animals for animals’ offspring, and the need animals feel to protect animals’ offspring.
+4. Think of the love of animals for animals’ offspring, and the need animals feel to protect animals’ offspring.
 <sup>2</sup>Animals feel a need to protect animals’ offspring because animals regard animals’ offspring as part of animals’-selves.
 <sup>3</sup>No one dismisses something one considers part of one’s-self.
 <sup>4</sup>You react to your ego much as God does to God’s creations: with love, protection and charity.